-Reflecting on my two weeks at Cill Rialaig Artist Retreat in County Kerry, Ireland, I created a visual diary of my journey in a 5×7 inch sketchbook for the Brooklyn Art Library, a library of artist sketchbooks located in Williamsburg, near my studio in Brooklyn.
+Reflecting on my two weeks at Cill Rialaig Artist Retreat in Co.
+Kerry, Ireland, I created a visual diary of my journey in a 5×7 inch sketchbook for the Brooklyn Art Library.
+This library of artist sketchbooks is located in Williamsburg near my Brooklyn studio.

 While spending time with my family in Austin during this pandemic, I have been studying the landscape in my childhood greenbelt trail.
 These plein air paintings investigate the light, color, and spaces reflective of long Texas summers.

 Select paintings available to collect on Saatchi Art.